panoply/relapse/docs/src/views/docs/api/folds.md

-fold.expanded        // Boolean value informing whether fold is expanded fold.height          // The current height value of the fold, offsetHeight or scrollHeight fold.disabled        // Boolean value indicating whether fold is in disable/enabled state fold.locked          // Whether the fold is locked, fold will lock if initialized as disabled. fold.open();         // Open the fold in the toggle group fold.close();        // Close the fold in the toggle group. fold.blur();         // Apply blur to the button in toggle group
+fold.expanded        // Boolean value informing whether fold is expanded fold.height          // The current height value of the fold, offsetHeight or scrollHeight fold.disabled        // Boolean value indicating whether fold is in disable/enabled state fold.locked          // Whether the fold is locked.
+Folds will lock if initialized as disabled. fold.open();         // Open the fold in the toggle group fold.close();        // Close the fold in the toggle group. fold.blur();         // Apply blur to the button in toggle group